techjacker/systemdlogger/README.md

 # systemdlogger

-Exports systemd logs to an external service, eg cloudwatch, elasticsearch.
+- Exports systemd logs to an external service, eg cloudwatch, elasticsearch.
-Use with a cron job.
+- Use with a cron job.

-Python3+.
+- Python 3+

 -----------------------------------------------------------